 Last week our family took a quick trip to Texas.
 Down and back in six days flat.
 For the wedding of some dear friends and former students.
 When it comes to road trips, though, the Worralls are slow to actually get on the road.
 First of all, we pack at the last minute, and I want… Read More The Worralls Went to a Wedding

 My What-I-Am-Looking-for-in-a-Husband List started with just a few basic traits.
 Christian.
 Intelligent.
 Good with Kids.
 Sense of Humor.
 And Athletic.
 Sounds reasonable, right?
 But as I moved through my twenties—marked in some way by too many men—the list expanded and morphed.
-Each failed relationship sent me back to the list with a bright red pen.… Read More So You Want to Get Married
+Each failed relationship sent me back to the list with a bright red pen.… Read More When You Want to Get Married

 I grew up in a conspicuous family.
 I know now that not every head could have turned when we entered a restaurant or school event.
 But when I was the self-conscious age of twelve, it sure felt like it.
 My parents were brave, tenacious, intelligent, generous, compassionate, God-fearing, and physically disabled.
 They both had cerebral… Read More Why This Title?
 Part 2